Wedding Help Northern Ireland: Planning & Advice

 Groom Speech and what NOT to do

 I’ve heard a few people say they can drag on a bit as the groom takes out two A4 sheets of double-sided paper, so it's better, in my opinion, to keep it short and sweet.
 I’ve been to a couple where this has happened.
-Just as long as your guests aren’t sitting there waiting three hours on their food.
+Just as long as your guests aren’t sitting there waiting three hours for their food.

 Help